Estimated Read Time: 5 minutes

 In this post, you’ll discover the benefits of algae eater fish in an aquarium.

-You’ll also learn about 5 species that are effective algae controllers and thrive in freshwater fish tanks!
+You’ll also learn about 5 effective algae controllers that thrive in freshwater environments!

 Benefits of Algae Eater Fish in a Fish Tank

-This aquatic clean-up crew won’t eradicate all the stubborn algae, but they can reduce the amount that collects on the decor, glass, and substrate.
+This aquatic clean-up crew won’t remove all the stubborn algae, but they can reduce the amount that collects around the tank.

 1) Algae Control